Engaging curious minds

 Reconciliation is founded on historical truths, awareness, and education about Indigenous history and heritage about residential schools, treaties, and relations between governments and Indigenous peoples.

-These are the topics covered by the Indigenous Voices and Reconciliation learning program, using a web-based dynamic, engaging, and user-friendly inquiry-based learning experience for students in secondary 2 to 5 and CÉGEP.
+These are the topics covered by the Indigenous Voices learning program, using a web-based dynamic, engaging, and user-friendly inquiry-based learning experience for students in secondary 2 to 5 and CÉGEP.

 About the NFB